John Hutchinson (bishop): Religion life

-Later life
+Later life and death

 In February 1897 Hutchison contracted dengue fever and never fully recovered.
 In June 1897 he undertook a 2600 mile journey travelling with the Redemptorist Fathers' Mission, which caused the "utter collapse" of his health.
 Hutchinson died in Cooktown on 28 October 1897.
 A requiem mass and funeral was held for him in Cooktown.
 Other requiem mass ceremonies also held in St Stephen's Cathedral in Brisbane and also in Rockhampton.